HIV 7 – Contraception

 Contraceptive choices, however, are often influenced directly or indirectly by social, economic, and cultural factors.1b

-Regardless of what method was chosen for pregnancy prevention, all women at risk or living with HIV should be strongly encouraged to use condoms consistently and correctly.2c
+Regardless of what method is chosen for pregnancy prevention, all women at risk or living with HIV should be strongly encouraged to use condoms consistently and correctly.2c

 Back to top